-On the use of hybrid meeting rooms to increase involvement in the workflow
+On the use of hybrid meeting rooms to increase engagement in the workflow

 Abstract